United Team of Germany at the Olympics: History

 As East Germany had introduced its own national anthem in 1949, Beethoven's Symphony No. 9 melody to Schiller's Ode an die Freude ("Ode to Joy") was played for winning German athletes as a compromise.
 In 1959, East Germany also introduced an altered black-red-gold tricolour flag of Germany as the flag of East Germany.
 Thus, a compromise had to be made also for the flag of the unified sports team.
 It was agreed upon to superimpose the plain flag with additional white Olympic rings.
 This flag was used from 1960 to 1968.

 At the Games of 1956, 1960 and 1964 the team was simply known as "Germany" and the usual country code of GER was used, except at Innsbruck in 1964, when the Austrian hosts used the German language "D" for Deutschland.

-Yet, the IOC code EUA (from the official French International Olympic Committee (IOC) designation Équipe Unifiée d'Allemagne) is currently applied retrospectively in the IOC medal database, without further explanation given.
+Yet, the IOC code EUA (from the official French language International Olympic Committee (IOC) designation Équipe Unifiée d'Allemagne) is currently applied retrospectively in the IOC medal database, without further explanation given.
 Only in 1976 did the IOC start to assign standardized codes.
 Before that time, the local Organizing Committees of each Olympic Games had chosen codes, often in the local language, resulting in a multitude of codes.